wizcamp/wizcamp-realms-demo/session-guides/SESSION-07.md

-By starting with a simple structure and then adding the mapping logic, you followed a professional development pattern: build incrementally and test each step. **Array mapping** is everywhere in React — any time you have a list of data that becomes a list of components, you use `map()`.
+By starting with a simple structure and then adding the mapping logic, you followed a development pattern: build incrementally and test each step. **Array mapping** is everywhere in React — any time you have a list of data that becomes a list of components, you use `map()`.
 The **key prop** helps React optimize updates by tracking which items changed, moved, or were added/removed, making your dynamic button lists performant and reliable.

 <a id="making-buttons-interactive"></a>